Reflecting on 2021 and Heading into 2022 with Mindfulness, Confidence, and Non-Reaction to External

 But we didn’t get the car for months.
 We couldn’t complain because people were dealing with far worse.
 By the time our vehicle came, we had already shifted to a guesthouse in Bangalore.
 The disease had started to spread its wings again.
 Every day it was claiming uncountable lives.

-The day we got our car ready, my partner got a phone call that his parents had caught the virus.
+The day we got our car ready, my partner got a phone call that his parents had caught the virus (more on the journey in the linked guide).
 We packed whatever we had in our hotel room and drove to Maharashtra as fast as we could.
 We didn’t want to be on flights.
 And since we were going to spend the year in the Himalayas, we decided to drive further from the city to the mountains, where we stayed for the next few months.
 Of course, we took the test and traveled segregated in our car.

 The chaos had become brutal by then.

 Maharashtra was the epicenter of the disease.
 We stayed outside Mumbai to rush in an emergency but not so close as to catch the virus ourselves.
 We were scared.
-Getting food and room caused so much stress.
-Restaurants couldn’t allow customers to sit.
-Many hotels were shut.
+Getting food and room caused stress.
+Restaurants couldn’t allow customers inside.
+Most hotels were shut.
 Lockdown timings were forever changing.
 The heat was incredible.
 Queues to get the coronavirus tests done at government and private hospitals were long.
-Almost everyone was overcharging.
+Everyone was overcharging.

 We hadn’t met my parents for more than one and a half years, that duration also included my wedding which my partner and I had arranged ourselves.
 So we decided to stop at my parent’s house on the way to the Himalayas.

 From Maharashtra, we drove through Gujarat state and further onto Rajasthan.
-We stayed in Rajasthan for almost two weeks because we drove on weekends and worked on weekdays.
-A local family there made food for us which we picked up from their home behind the closed doors.
-And ate in the room of our big dusty hotel of which only two rooms were occupied.
+We stayed in Rajasthan for almost two weeks.
+A local family made food for us which we picked up from their home behind closed doors.
+We had our dinner in our room or on the rooftop of our big dusty hotel.
+Only two of its rooms were occupied.

-When we had to leave, we took RTPCR tests again.
+To be able to go out of Rajasthan, we took RTPCR tests again.
 The condition of the government hospital was incomprehensible.
 Patients lay on stretchers in the open waiting for oxygen or ICU beds.
 There was so much crowding to get the test results we waited far behind in the line.
-I wanted to stay right in the hospital automating most of the stuff that caused the crowding.
-But if anything I had learned this pandemic was that one should not put oneself in crowded situations no matter what.
+I wanted to automate most of the stuff that was causing the crowding in the hospital.
+But if anything I had learned this pandemic was that one should not put oneself in crowded situations.
 What if something happened to me while volunteering in the hospital?
 I didn’t entertain the thought the second time (and later ran support campaigns online).

 My parents were glad we were coming.
-They had been alone for the entire pandemic and were feeling lonely.
+They had been alone for the entire pandemic.

 We arrived at my parents’ home masked.
 Days started with us going into two different rooms and working while our parents stayed in their spaces.